K97i/crydengo/README.md

 ## Disclaimer

+TL;DR - Use Crydengo at your own risk.

 **Crydengo isn't perfect.**

 Automating moderation is hard.
 False-positives and false-negatives **will** happen at some point.
 You have to perfectly balance leniency and explicit rules to get the least amount of false-positives and false-negatives.